Why read this? : We share quick, easy and free ways to do informal market research. Learn how to put your observation and listening skills

-And even just they way they handle the relationship, you can see that it’s a bit of a mixed bag.
+And even just they way they handle the relationship, you can see it’s a mixed bag.
 Some respondents are happier than others.

 This type of research output gives you ideas of what you could do to improve the level of service.
 That’s an important benefit when it comes to how to use qualitative research.

-How often do you need to carry out qualitative research?
+How often should you carry out qualitative research?

 Qualitative research helps you ask questions directly to your customers, and it gives you ideas and inspiration to solve business problems.